 While trying not to be too long winded, here are just a couple thoughts which might be of interest (and of course are open to discussion – I’m always interested in your thoughts too).

-Seasons - One flaw most of us humans have is that we often think if something is headed a certain direction that it will always head that direction (when it is bad we fear it will just get worse).
+Two analogies Seasons – One flaw most of us humans have is that we often think if something is headed a certain direction that it will always head that direction (when it is bad we fear it will just get worse).
 The truth is that every year goes through seasons, and every economy does too.
 Although we are headed into the winter of the economic cycle, even winters can have some benefits.
 The darker it gets as you head into the night, the more sure you are that you are getting closer to the morning.

 Forrest fires – Just as winter can be beneficial, even forest fires serve a purpose.
 They help to clear away a lot of the waste in the old, and provide the nourishment and light for the new growth to appear.
 The winter in the economic cycle can also do precisely that same thing.